Supplier conditions of purchase can be found here.

 6.6 Delivery of the Goods is estimated on the delivery date at the time of the acceptance of the quotation.

 6.7 Any dates quoted for delivery of the Goods are approximate only, and the time of delivery is not of the essence.
 The Company shall have no liability for any delay or failure to deliver the Goods to the extent that such delay or failure is caused by a Force Majeure Event or the Customer’s failure to provide the Company with adequate delivery instructions or any other instructions that are relevant to the supply of the Goods.

-6.8 If the Customer fails to accept or take delivery of the Goods within 45 Business Days of the Company notifying the Customer that the Goods are ready, then except where such failure or delay is caused by a Force Majeure Event or by the Company’s failure to comply with its obligations under the Contract in respect of the Goods:
+6.9 If the Customer fails to accept or take delivery of the Goods within 20 Business Days of the Company notifying the Customer that the Goods are ready, then except where such failure or delay is caused by a Force Majeure Event or by the Company’s failure to comply with any material obligations under the Contract in respect of the Goods: